stephenmoore33/horiseon-becomes-accessible/README.md

 # Horiseon Website Code Refracture
 The objective of this project is to make this site more accessible for screen readers.
+I replaced < div > HTML tags with the proper tag.
+For example, the header < div > tag was replaced with < header >.

 **Creator: Stephen Moore**
 <br>